 Identifier: MSS 80-67

 Content Description The collection contains photocopies of correspondence and legal documents regarding the controversy over land titles held by the Eastern Band of Cherokee Indians in western North Carolina.
-The materials probably were collected by William Holland Thomas III, grandson of William Holland Thomas, who was the first Indian agent for the Eastern Band.The materials in this collection may be used in conjunction with those in the William Holland Thomas collection (MSS 80-03; MSS 80-90) and...
+The materials probably were collected by William Holland Thomas III, grandson of William Holland Thomas, who was the first Indian agent for the Eastern Band.The collection also contains genealogical data.
+The family tree of George W. Bryson and his wife Polly Anna Conley is outlined. ...

 Identifier: SM 80-20

 Content Description William P. Brittain was the son of Marcus and Sarah Brittain of Haywood and Cherokee counties, North Carolina.
 Marcus' mother, Celia Vance, was an aunt of North Carolina Governor Zebulon Vance.
 William was one of eight children born to Marcus and Sarah.
 He was a farmer and merchant in Peachtree, Cherokee County, North Carolina.
 The ledger in this collection reflects the business activities of the general store he owned and operated in Peachtree.
 William married Caroline E. George, and they had...

 Dates: 1909 - 1918